 Applying fertilizer to your lawn is one of the most important (and easiest) ways to ensure your lawn stays happy, healthy, and looking green and lush year round.
 Over time, the nutrients in your soil break down and dissipate, leaving your lawn lacking in certain vital nutrients.
 This lack of nutrients causes your lawn to brown, dry out, or even die off.
 Therefore, applying fertilizer to your lawn will help to replace those nutrients that are lacking.
 In order to ascertain what type of fertilizer is best for your lawn, we advise you to do a soil test.
 There are a plethora of fertilizers and a soil test will help to establish which fertilizer is right for your lawn.
-Furthermore, proper watering is also extremely important; take a look at our blog about this topic here.
+Furthermore, proper watering is also extremely important.

 When do I Fertilize?

 During early spring, your lawn is coming out of the winter dormancy; the period of time during winter where your lawn is hibernating and not focusing on new growth.
 During the dormant period, your lawn lives off the nutrients it has stored throughout the growing season.
 Therefore, by the time spring begins, your lawn can often be lacking some vital nutrients.
 Hence, it is a good idea to apply a good amount of fertilizer to your lawn as soon as spring begins.
 If you are concerned about weeds in your lawn, it may be a good idea to use a fertilizer that contains a preemergent, as this will help to kill off weeds before they are even allowed to germinate and spread.

 Since your lawn is working extra hard during this time, it is a good idea to fertilize your lawn again in late spring.
 Fertilizing at this time ensures your lawn will have the nutrients it needs in order to survive the warm months of summer.